MidnightDreamerX17/skill20/Skills/ChiFist.md

 Seimitsu Ken: If the character also has the Chi Mysticism skill, then they can spend a Chi Power Point to add +4 to the accuracy and damage of one attack.

-Tenrai Ken: If the character also has the Chi Mysticism skill, then they can spend a Chi Power Point to do a melee attack against one enemy within visual range.
+Tenrai Ken: If the character also has the Chi Mysticism skill, then they can spend two Chi Power Points to do a melee attack against one enemy within visual range.